STEVE INSKEEP, Host:

 ROVNER: Later, some of those groups would cut more specific deals offering voluntary cuts in exchange for lawmakers agreeing not to cut their industries even deeper as part of the health overhaul.
 The deals were intended to prevent past enemies of the overhaul effort from launching multi-million dollar lobbying and advertising campaigns against the bills, and the deals have pretty much succeeded.
 But now patient advocates and others say lawmakers have given away too much to the health care special interests.

-Mr. RALPH NEAS (National Coalition on Health Care): Our coalition has not embraced one bill at this time, and that's because of cost containment.
+RALPH NEAS: Our coalition has not embraced one bill at this time, and that's because of cost containment.

 ROVNER: More specifically, the lack of cost containment.
 Ralph Neas is CEO of the National Coalition on Health Care, a nonpartisan group.
 He's more than a bit skeptical of the promises made by the health industry groups.